Advanced Empirical Market Microstructure

 • Topics

-he course introduces students to recent advances in the area of empirical market microstructure.
+The course introduces students to recent advances in the area of empirical market microstructure.
 After an introduction to event studies, we will cover the topic of news and price discovery.
 We will also deal with algorithmic / high frequency trading.
 Finally, we will examine more specialized topics such as the effect of short sales on market quality.

 • Learning outcome

-Students can communicate research within empirical market microstructure
+• Communicate research within empirical market microstructure.

 • Required prerequisites